chrisguest75/typescript_examples/00_nx/README.md

 TODO:

-* How do I switch nodejs versions?
-* Add nx builds to the github actions pipeline.
-* Test and build each commit.
+* Can I support different versions of node?
 * Is there a way to template the project.json?
 * Targetted builds.
-* Can I support python builds?
-* Can I support buildx builds?
-* Can I support different versions of node?
-* List the targets for a project
 * What is new in version 16?

 ```json
   "scripts": {